Shoaib-Akther-Asif/Quality-of-Life-Index-by-Country-visualization-project/README.md

 2. Identify key factors influencing the `Quality of Life Index`.
 3. Compare different indices to determine the best country for living.
 4. Analyze patterns of quality-of-life-related indices across different continents.
-5. Find top countries according to selected indexe
+5. Find top countries according to selected indexes.

 ## The following key insights and analyses were derived using the data and presented through the Tableau Dashboard:
 ## Describing Tableau Dashboard: